Description

 OpenCVE Recommended Actions

-• Upgrade the kernel to a version that includes the patch commit 480f754580b… or later
+• Upgrade the Linux kernel to a version that incorporates commit 480f754580b… which removes the stale association path.

-• If an immediate kernel upgrade is not possible, disable SCTP diagnostic support or unload the SCTP diagnostic module to prevent the vulnerable code path from executing
+• If an immediate upgrade is not feasible, disable the SCTP diagnostic feature or unload the SCTP diagnostic module so that the vulnerable code path is not exercised.

-• If disabling SCTP is not feasible, restrict access to the diagnostic interface by enforcing strict capabilities or requiring elevated privileges
+• Restrict access to the SCTP diagnostics interface by enforcing strict capabilities or requiring elevated privileges to prevent unprivileged users from triggering the vulnerable lookup.

 Tracking